Use materials to determine how the surface of an object in your effect looks.

 Each type of material has different properties.
 For example, you can use the retouching material to add a smoothing effect to the scene, and a physically-based material to add realistic metallic details.

 This material uses a lighting system called the Phong model that's good for simulating realistic lighting on 3D objects.
-Find out more about the standard shader and its properties.
+Find out more about the standard shader..